 The Times reports that health insurance premiums in California spiked by 170 percent over the last 10 years – at a rate that is quintuple the 32 percent inflation rate -even as fewer employers are offering health care benefits.

-Our Los Angeles Chapter 7 bankruptcy attorneys know that this means more of a burden is being shouldered by employees.
+Our Woodland Hills Chapter 7 bankruptcy attorneys know that this means more of a burden is being shouldered by employees.

 Inevitably‚ this is going to push a lot of Californians deeper in debt‚ as medical care‚ particularly in the midst of a major illness or serious injury‚ is a cost few can afford.